gassayy/gassa.github.io/_posts/2013-07-30-scala-future.md

 By the definition, The `Future[T]` type (future type ) is a ***container*** type that presents a block of asynchronous computations (future computations) resulting in a value of type T (future value).

+### Futures as Containers
+Common exampls of operations represented by future are
+- An remote procedure call to a remote service
+- Time-consuming computations
+- I/O operations

 ```scala
 traits Future[T]
 def apply[T](b: =>T)(implicit ex: ExecutionContext): Future[T]